25prabhu10/notes/docs/Concepts/Databases/Database.md

 - Usually Transactions are used to change and modify data
 - However, it is perfectly normal to have a read only transaction
 - Example, you want to generate a report and you want to get consistent snapshot based at the time of transaction
-- We will learn more about this in the Isolation section

 _Example_: